areenberg/RelSys/README.md

 ## Command-line Interface

 We have created a Command-Line Interface (CLI), which is similar to the Python package in terms of features, inputs, and outputs.
-The CLI utilizes files to import the input parameters and export the results, ensuring a seamless integration.
+The CLI utilizes files to import the input parameters and export the results.

 **Linux installation:**